haraldrevery/haraldrevery_v1.github.io/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abombination, 99% vibe coded with Gemini and Grok (xAI) to really push those models.
+I took this repository https://github.com/JoaoFranco03/photography-portfolio and created this abomination, 99% vibe coded with Gemini, Claude and Grok (xAI) to really push those models.
 I removed the Fancybox stuff since it requires purchased license to be used, instead I opted for GLightbox with the MIT licence.
+In later versions I have tried to replace some Java scripts to be CSS instead with mixed results.

 ## Built With <a name="built-with"></a>